 - How to dry a BJJ gi

 - Frequently asked questions about washing and drying a BJJ gi

 How to wash a BJJ gi

 - Wash your gi immediately after training.
 This helps to reduce odours by limiting the time the gi fabric fibres absorb odorous germs from training.

 - Always wash your belt.
 This should go without saying.
 A dirty belt will soon smell bad and might contribute to skin infections to you and your training partners.

 - Scrub stains with running cold water immediately before washing.
 If the stains are still present after washing, consider submerging the gi overnight in a bucket filled with cold water with some white vinegar before washing again.

 - Avoid bleach.
-This can weaken the fabric fibres in a gi and strip colours from the fabric.
+This can weaken the fabric fibres in a gi and strip colors from the fabric.

 - Wash in cold water on a gentle setting.
 Washing in warm or hot temperatures can shrink your gi and/or damage the collar, so wash your gi using a cold temperature.
 Many manufacturers like Tatami recommend washing at 30 – 40 degrees celsius / 86 – 104 Fahrenheit.

-- If you’re washing your gi with other clothes, only wash with similar colours.
-Throw your gi in the wash with similar colours to avoid colours running.
+- If you’re washing your gi with other clothes, only wash with similar colors.
+Throw your gi in the wash with similar colors to avoid colors running.